thunthirik68-afk/ICT_105_TechTitans_MVP/docs/selected_opportunity.md

 ## Problem Statement

 Lecturers spend valuable class time taking attendance manually through roll calls or paper sign-in sheets.
 These methods are time-consuming, prone to human error, and may allow proxy attendance where students sign in for absent classmates.
+Even in some online attendance systems, students may submit attendance remotely without being physically present in class.
 As a result, attendance records may be inaccurate and difficult to manage.

 ## Current Alternative